 and PR that you not only feel you got wrong but made you think twice.
 I know if like me anyone is weak at english or unsure at times, you might find yourself marking virutally 70-80% of the questions. this is fine, do it anyways, because what do you have to loose? make your review for the test through.
 You dont want to have a week left and feel u need to re-review some stuff and dont know which questions to start or stop at.

 All in all i personally think I could have done better, I didnt get to study enough, partially because i am lazy and unorganized, and because work for me has got especially busy this last month. so with working a good 60-70 hour week, and trying to get this gmat stuff out of the way, i think i just managed to scurry through that ever elusive mark of 700+

 Do not PLEASE do not get bogged down if you do badly on any practice test. just focus on learning the questions and being able to finish on time that is all!!!!
-I am emphasizing on this because i went through a deep lull with half a week to my gmat because, i was scoring a max of 660-680. most of my Princeton Review
+I am emphasizing on this because i went through a deep lull with half a week to my gmat because, i was scoring a max of 660-680. most of my Princeton Review and Kaplan

 scores never touched 640. the 680 was on the Cambridge Software from MGMAT.